wences-sanchez/Knowledge-Base/pages/Bash Shell Scripting, 2nd edition.md

 	-
 	- **In Bash, the variables are NOT case sensitive**
 -
-	- When **read** is used, the shell script execution will stop to read user in
+	- When **read** is used, the shell script execution will stop to read user input -
 - ---
 - #### Flashcards
 	- What is an argument? #flashcard